PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g4/index.md

 ## Backup an Android device on PiRogue
 ### Prerequisites

-* You need to have iTunes installed on your computer running MacOS.
+* You need to have a PiRogue device or an other device with [ADB](https://developer.android.com/tools/adb) installed.
-* You need to have a USB cable to connect your iOS device to your computer.
+* You need to have a good quality USB cable to connect your Android device to your computer.
-* You need to create a folder on your computer where you want to save the backup file.
+* You need to create a folder on the device where you want to save the backup file.

 ### Enabling Developer options on an Android device
 To enable Developer options on an Android device, you need to go to the **Settings** app and then tap on **About phone**.
 Tap on the **Build number** seven (7) times in a row.
 You will be prompted to enter your PIN or pattern if you have one set.
 Once you have enabled Developer options, you will see a new **Developer options** menu in the **Settings** app.